 This is due to the incredible work of the Croagh Patrick Path Team, who in recent years have, by hand, painstakingly built natural steps along the path.

-As this process is utilizing the natural stone available, it fits in perfectly with the natural mountain environment, while assisting in preventing any further erosion from the 1 million+ visitors who climb Croagh Patrick annually.
+As this process is utilizing the natural stone available, it fits in perfectly with the natural mountain environment, while assisting in preventing any further erosion from the 100,000 + visitors who climb Croagh Patrick annually.

-The work here has to be highly commended and you’ll see and feel the fruits of their labour on the final ascent.
+The work creating these steps has to be highly commended and you’ll see and feel the fruits of their labour on the final ascent.
 This genuinely has made the climb safer.

-Section 4: final ascent from base to summit (30 minutes to 1 hour)
+Section 4: final ascent from base to summit: ‘The Cone’ (30 minutes to 1 hour)

 Take your time here and take small steps.
 You may be inclined to take good, big steps so that you get over this section and get to the top as quick as you can.